Chart Color Schemes

 The educational profile of Prestons exceeds national averages, with above-average qualification levels and academic performance metrics

-The area faces educational challenges, with university qualification rates at 24.8%, significantly below the Greater Sydney average of 38.0%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 18.1%, followed by postgraduate qualifications (5.4%) and graduate diplomas (1.3%).
-Trade and technical skills are prominent, with 30.6% of residents aged 15+ holding vocational credentials – advanced diplomas (11.7%) and certificates (18.9%).
+The area's university qualification rate is 24.8%, significantly lower than Greater Sydney's average of 38.0%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 18.1%, followed by postgraduate qualifications (5.4%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 30.6% of residents aged 15 and above holding such qualifications, including advanced diplomas (11.7%) and certificates (18.9%).

 Frequently Asked Questions - Education